Ashwath99/Mini-Projects/README.md

 - It was trained for 10 epochs.

-3. So far 3 mini-games have been created in Python:
+3. 3 mini-games created in Python:
 <pre>
     1. Dice roll simulator
     2. Number guessing game